Arroz con Gandules

 Instructions

-• Heat the oil in large pot with a lid over medium heat until shimmering.
+• Heat the oil in a large pot with a lid over medium heat until shimmering.
 Add the annatto seeds, if using, and stir until the seeds begin to sizzle.
 Remove the skillet from the heat and let sit until the oil comes to room temperature.
-Strain the oil, discarding the seeds, pour the infused oil back into the pot.
+Strain the oil, discard the seeds, and pour the infused oil back into the pot.

 • Heat the oil over medium heat until hot (whether you sautéed the annatto seeds or not), then add the sofrito, olives, salt, pepper, and cumin.
 Cook, stirring often, until the liquid evaporates and the mixture starts to sizzle, about 5 minutes.

-• Add the smoked pork and the rice and stir to blend the rice with sofrito mixture.
-Add the pigeon peas, bay leaf, and enough broth, to cover rice by 1 inch.
+• Add the smoked pork and the rice and stir to blend the rice with the sofrito mixture.
+Add the pigeon peas, bay leaf, and enough broth to cover the rice by 1 inch.

 • Fluff the rice with a fork and serve.